Brandon Miller (basketball, born 2002)

-Brandon Jordan Miller (born November 22, 2002) is an American college basketball player for the Alabama Crimson Tide of the Southeastern Conference (SEC).
-He was a consensus five-star recruit and one of the top players in the 2022 class.
+Brandon Jordan Miller (born November 22, 2002) is an American professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
+He played college basketball for the Alabama Crimson Tide.
+He was a consensus five-star recruit out of high school.
+He was the second overall pick in the 2023 NBA draft by the Hornets.

 Early life and high school career

-Miller grew up in Antioch, Tennessee, and attended Cane Ridge High School.
+Miller was born in Nashville, Tennessee, grew up in Antioch, Tennessee, and attended Cane Ridge High School.
 He was named the Tennessee Gatorade Player of the Year after averaging 23.3 points, eight rebounds, 4.3 assists, 2.6 blocks, and 2.3 steals per game during his junior season.
-Miller repeated as the Gatorade Player of the Year as a senior after averaging 24.1 points, 8.5 rebounds, 4.3 assists, and 2.3 steals per game.
+Miller repeated as the Gatorade Player of the Year and was named Tennessee Mr. Basketball as a senior after averaging 24.1 points, 8.5 rebounds, 4.3 assists, and 2.3 steals per game.
+He also played in the Jordan Brand Classic and the McDonald's All-American Game.

 Recruiting

 Miller was a consensus five-star recruit and one of the top players in the 2022 class, according to major recruiting services.
-On November 1, 2021, he committed to playing college basketball for Alabama after considering offers from Kansas and Tennessee State.
-He also considered playing professionally in Australia NBL or the G League Ignite.
+His first scholarship offer was from Tennessee State who are coached by his cousin, Brian Collins.
+On November 1, 2021, Miller committed to playing college basketball for Alabama after considering offers from Kansas and Tennessee State.
+He also considered playing professionally in Australia's NBL or the G League Ignite.